kursatkara/KARA-Lab-at-OSU/content/authors/admin/_index.md

   - Principal Investigator
 highlight_name: true
 ---
-Kursat Kara is the principal investigator of the Kara Aerodynamics Research Laboratory at Oklahoma State University.
-He teaches Fundamentals of Aerodynamics, Unsteady Aerodynamics, Computational Fluid Dynamics, and Quantum Computing.
-Previously, he was an assistant professor at Khalifa University, where he received the President's Faculty Excellence Award for Outstanding Teaching in 2015.
+Kursat Kara is an Associate Professor of Mechanical and Aerospace Engineering at Oklahoma State University and principal investigator of the Kara Aerodynamics Research Laboratory.
+His research spans hypersonic boundary-layer physics, unsteady aerodynamics, and the emerging interface of quantum computing and fluid dynamics.

+A dedicated educator and mentor, he teaches core and advanced courses—including Fundamentals of Aerodynamics, Computational Fluid Dynamics, Boundary-Layer Theory and Transition, and Quantum Computing—and supervises graduate and undergraduate projects in high-fidelity simulation and data-driven modeling.
+His work has been funded by NASA, NSF, Oklahoma NASA-EPSCoR, NAVAIR, ANSYS, and IBM Quantum.

+In 2025, he received the CEAT Excellent Faculty Award and was nominated for both the 2024 Excellent Teacher Award and the 2025 Excellent Faculty Award by OSU’s School of Mechanical and Aerospace Engineering.

-Dr. Kara earned his Ph.D. from Old Dominion University, focusing on hypersonic boundary-layer receptivity to acoustic disturbances over cones.
-After graduation, he worked as a research engineer at New England Analytics LLC, a consulting firm for Sikorsky Aircraft Corp.
-He then joined Penn State's Aerospace Engineering Department as a post-doc, collaborating with Prof. Philip J. Morris on supersonic hot jet simulations for aeroacoustics.
-In 2010, he became a founding faculty member of the Aerospace Engineering Department at Khalifa University.
-In August 2019, he joined Oklahoma State University.
+Dr. Kara earned his Ph.D. from Old Dominion University with a dissertation on hypersonic boundary layer receptivity to acoustic disturbances.
+He began his career as a research engineer at New England Analytics (supporting Sikorsky Aircraft), then completed a post-doctoral appointment at Penn State in hot jet simulations for aeroacoustics.
+In 2010, he helped establish the Aerospace Engineering Department at Khalifa University—where he won the President’s Faculty Excellence Award for Outstanding Teaching in 2015—before joining OSU.

-Dr. Kara is a member of the American Institute of Aeronautics and Astronautics (AIAA) and the American Physical Society (APS).
-He served on the AIAA Applied Aerodynamics Technical Committee (APATC) from 2012 to 2021, including its Membership and Education subcommittees during that time.
+An active member of AIAA and APS, he served on the AIAA Applied Aerodynamics Technical Committee (2012–2021) and chaired/co-chaired multiple AIAA conferences.
+He also sits on the editorial board of Nature Scientific Reports and guest-edits its Quantum Computing collection.

+AIAA Conference Leadership
+Served as technical chair or co-chair for multiple Applied Aerodynamics conferences:
+- Conference Technical Co-Chair, 32nd AIAA Applied Aerodynamics Conference, AVIATION 2014 (Atlanta, GA)
+- Conference Technical Co-Chair, 34th AIAA Applied Aerodynamics Conference, AVIATION 2016 (Washington, D.C.)
+- Conference Technical Chair, SciTech 2018 Applied Aerodynamics Track (Kissimmee, FL)
+- Conference Technical Co-Chair, 38th AIAA Applied Aerodynamics Conference, AVIATION 2020 (virtual)

 {{< icon name="download" pack="fas" >}}{{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.